EdAbel/setlist-variety/README.md

 | Number of Tour songs:         |   155,231 |
 | Overall Number of song plays: | 3,117,935 |

-Post data acquisition of this raw data, the data was cleaned and processed to remove any tours that did not meet certain threshold values.
+Post data acquisition of this raw data, the data was cleaned and pre-processed to remove any tours that did not meet certain threshold values.
 The set of thresholds considered is shown below along with the values that were employed within the paper.
 The values are parametrised so can be altered:

 | Threshold Name                    | Value |
 |-----------------------------------|------:|